L-Blondy/up-fetch/README.md

 }))
 ```

-Retry options can be overriden on a per request basis:
+Retry options can be overriden on a per-request basis:

 ```ts
 // for this delete request retry 3 times with exponential backoff